Dost thou love life? Then do not squander time, for that is the stuff life is made of. – Benjamin Franklin

 A tool to help any arrange a multi-timezone teleconference.

-Have you ever had to arrange conference call with people in many different timezones?
+Have you ever had to arrange a conference call with people in many different timezones?
 It can be very challenging figuring out how to connect with 3+ people in different locations and not catch them at lunch, dinner, asleep or just getting up.
 Global Scheduler is the tool to arrange this in the quickest and easiest fashion.

 The stopwatch part of iClock allows you to count up, count down (from a set amount of time), stop, reset and change the settings.
 The settings look like this screenshot on the right.